 South Seas Adventurer.
 The “South Seas adventurer” is a wandering character, usually a sailor, who travels around the islands of the South Pacific and finds adventure there.

 Spinster Detective.
-The “spinster detective” is an elderly female amateur detective whose crime-solving acumen is larger than the male police who fail to solve the crimes she succeeds at.
+The “spinster detective” is an elderly, unmarried, female amateur detective whose crime-solving acumen is larger than the male police who fail to solve the crimes she succeeds at.
 The archetypal Spinster Detective is Jane Marple.

 Superhuman.
 This category is broadly defined as including any human being who has abilities which are impossible in our world, from various psychic abilities to greater-than-human physical abilities to magic powers.
 This category does not include individuals who rely on tools or weapons to grant them superhuman abilities.
 (Which is why Kimball Kinnison is not here).
 Casual observers of the pulps have traditionally been under the impression that a large number of pulp characters were superhuman, while certain pulp aficionados have stridently denied that any pulp characters had superpowers.
 As can be seen from the following list, the truth lies somewhere in the middle.

 AC-12 (misc.), Dr. Payson Alden, Hassam Ali, Alraune, Amarbal, Atalanta, Avenger (II), Aztoc

 Baldies, Dan Barry, Luna Bartendale, Beiker, Bel, Black Bat (II), Black Diamond, Black Mask (III) (mesmerist), Black Raven, Blue Man, Bokulmoon, Shirley Bowman, Old King Brady, Victor Brand, Mister Brent, Billy Brown, Ben Bryn